Soil steam sterilization: Combined surface and depth injection of steam (Sandwich Steaming)

 Clearly, Sandwich steaming reaches the highest steam output at the lowest energy demand.

 Partially integrated sandwich steaming

 The partial integrated sandwich steaming is an advanced combined method for steaming merely the areas which shall be planted and purposely leaving out those areas which shall not be used.
-In order to avoid risk of re-infection of steamed areas with pest from unsteamed areas, beneficial organisms can directly be injected into the hygenized soil via a soil activator (e.g. special compost).
+In order to avoid risk of re-infection of steamed areas with pest from unsteamed areas, beneficial organisms can directly be injected into the steamed soil via a soil activator (e.g. special compost).
 The partial sandwich steaming unlocks further potential savings in the steaming process.